BCI & Neuroscience — Research Frontier

 Predictions & Trends

-- Speech BCI is the killer app: 10% WER + inner speech decoding = practical communication restoration is approaching
+- Speech BCI is the killer app: 10% WER + inner speech decoding = practical communication restoration approaching for locked-in patients

-- Inner speech is the next frontier: Thought-to-text without any physical effort is the ultimate BCI capability
+- Inner speech is the next BCI frontier: Thought-to-text without physical effort or attempted movement is the ultimate communication BCI capability

 Knowledge Gaps